Introduction of An explanation of the Delhi-Mumbai Industrial Corridor

 The Aurangabad Industrial City has been under construction since 2016.
 Satellite imagery from 2019 shows the 4.5 square kilometre first phase, which includes numerous roads.

 The city was inaugurated on September 7, 2019 by Prime Minister Narendra Modi.
 Madhya Pradesh’s government has set aside five square kilometres for Vikram Smart City, which will be located between Ujjain and Diva. s footage from June 2020 shows completed roads, a water treatment plant, a sewage treatment plant, an electric substation, water tower and other structures.

 Residential buildings will be built in Greater Noida once these utilities are completed, and an integrated industrial township near Delhi is being developed.
 It will include many high-tech industries as well as residential areas.

 The first phases of all of these new cities have received more than $2 billion in investment and are scheduled to be completed by 2025.
 Ahmedabad’s rapid transit bus system opened in 2009 and is now fully operational.

 Finally, work on the Mumbai-Ahemdabad high-speed rail line is expected to begin soon.
 By July 2020, 60% of the required land would have been acquired restrictions are lowered.

 Projects will be carried on.
 The larger corridor is expected to be completed by 2037 at a cost of $90 billion USD.
 We’ll have to wait and see if it succeeds in boosting the Indian economy and creating millions of jobs.

-Industrial plots team help you to get the best industrial plots within NCR.
-Contact us for more information.
+With An explanation of the Delhi-Mumbai Industrial Corridor and many more such topics: Industrial plots team help you to get the best industrial plots within NCR.
+Contact us on +91 9891606264 or visit our site for more information.